|Year:||13th at MIT|

 |Previous College:||Brandeis University '09|

-Joining the MIT baseball coaching staff for the 2015 season is Nick Gallagher.
-He brings seven years of collegiate coaching and playing experience to his position with the Engineers.
+Nick Galagher joined the MIT staff in 2015, bringing seven years of collegiate coaching and playing experience to his position with the Engineers.

-A 2009 graduate of Brandies with a BA in psychology, Gallagher was a four-year member of the Judges’ baseball team, earning both all-conference and all-conference academic honors.
+A 2009 graduate of Brandeis with a BA in psychology, Gallagher was a four-year member of the Judges’ baseball team, earning both all-conference and all-conference academic honors.

 |Previous College:||Johns Hopkins University '13|